Prathamdas3/raggy/rag-backend/order.md

 [ ] verctor store setup
 [ ] rag builder

+[ ] migrate to langchain 1.0 from langchain_classic
 [ ] add logs in the db system
 [ ] add a custom check to check the incoming chat_id or the user_id really exits or not for every subsystem [ ] monitory system in the cli so that every logs appear properly in the terminal( way later)